What's one way that someone can save money on their rent?

 Know The Market and Negotiate Appropriately

 One way to save on rent is by knowing the market where you are renting.
-By gaining good knowledge of the area and knowing what kind of demand exists, you may be able to negotiate a rate with a landlord.
+By gaining sound knowledge of the area and knowing what kind of demand exists, you may be able to negotiate a rate with a landlord.
 This is especially true when you agree to a longer lease than normal.
 Offering a lower rate for rent but for a longer term can put the landlord in a comfortable position, knowing their rent will be guaranteed for a longer period.
 Another option would be offering to pay for several months upfront to the owner, giving them more cash flow immediately and the peace of mind of knowing that the following months are already paid for.

 - Johan Hajji, UpperKey